ktaylora/ABSIM_RAT.1/README.md

 # ABSIM_RAT.1
-Agent based model of landscape change that uses rational, long-term decision optimization to simulate land owner decisions in a target geography
+A (not-so) agent-based model of landscape change that uses a rational, long-term decision optimization strategy to simulate aggregate land owner decisions in a target geography